-- Rescues the Child Care System from the Brink of Collapse: The bill provides \$39 billion through the Child Care and Development Block Grant for child care providers as the country reopens and provides financial relief for families struggling to cover tuition. - Makes a Number of Improvements in the Child and Dependent Care Tax Credit, for 2021: The bill makes several improvements to the Child and Dependent Care Tax Credit for 2021, including increasing the amount of child and dependent care expenses that are eligible for the credit to \$8,000 for one qualifying individual and \$16,000 for two or more qualifying individuals (such that the maximum credits would now be \$4,000 and \$8,000). - Increases the Annual Funding Level for the Child Care Entitlement to States.
-The bill increases the annual funding level for the Child Care Entitlement to States, from \$3.525 billion per year to \$3.550 billion per year. - Includes Critical Funding for Head Start: The bill provides \$1 billion for Head Start to equip facilities with the resources to safely stay open, buy PPE, technology and hire more staff and ensure families can continue to access quality early learning opportunities.
+- Rescues the Child Care System from the Brink of Collapse: Like the House bill, the Senate-passed bill provides \$39 billion through the Child Care and Development Block Grant for child care providers as the country reopens and provides financial relief for families struggling to cover tuition. - Makes a Number of Improvements in the Child and Dependent Care Tax Credit, for 2021: Like the House bill, the Senate-passed bill makes several improvements to the Child and Dependent Care Tax Credit for 2021, including increasing the amount of child and dependent care expenses that are eligible for the credit to \$8,000 for one qualifying individual and \$16,000 for two or more qualifying individuals (such that the maximum credits would now be \$4,000 and \$8,000). - Increases the Annual Funding Level for the Child Care Entitlement to States.
+The Senate-passed bill includes the House provision that increases the annual funding level for the Child Care Entitlement to States, from \$2.917 billion per year to \$3.550 billion per year.
+Additionally, the Senate-passed bill includes the House provision that waives the state match requirement for funds for fiscal years 2021 and 2022. - Includes Critical Funding for Head Start: Like the House bill, the Senate-passed bill provides \$1 billion for Head Start to equip facilities with the resources to safely stay open, buy PPE, technology and hire more staff and ensure families can continue to access quality early learning opportunities.